 It can be very difficult to predict the severity of a storm 24-48 hours before it hits.
-But that is how far in advance we have to start planning changes to your service in response to a severe winter storm.
+But that is how far in advance we start planning changes to your service in response to a severe winter storm.

 In anticipation of any storm, we must not only determine appropriate levels of staffing, but we must also begin to take precautions with both our trains and with our infrastructure.
 If the storm is predicted to be severe, we must consider what an appropriate level of service would be.
 We try to anticipate customer demand and the impact of the weather on our fleet.
 We have to decide whether to reduce service, and when to put those service reductions into effect.
-If we reduce service, we try to base it on the current weekday or weekend schedule.
+If we reduce service, we try to base it on the regular weekday or weekend schedule.

-While decisions on service are made in advance, please be aware that during a storm, we may need to make further changes to our schedule depending on the condition of our track and power systems, the number of train cars available, and the location of our crews.
+While decisions on service are made in advance, please be aware that during a storm, we may need to make further changes to our schedule depending on the condition of our infrastructure and power systems, the number of train cars available, and the location of our crews.
 While we strive to communicate these changes to you as quickly as possible, it is not always easy given rapidly changing weather conditions.

 Service options we may enact during a storm include: